 * Horseback riding: Even without adding in steeple chasing (now called "cross country"), horse riding beats motorcycling for injuries.
 Add in this kind of competition and the rate of casualties goes up by 100x.
 And then there's the poor trusting horse --who brakes a leg and might well have to be put down.
 What moral idiocy!

-Take the link
+Take this link

 for a run-down of today's needless hazards in the name of "sports".